 My history with NDT medication (Natural Desiccated Thyroid) has been long and complicated at best!

 Self-sourcing any medication is risky.
 There is no way around that.
-You have to acknowledge that there are risks involved, especially if you don’t follow advice and protocols set by a medical professional for example, but NDT has changed my life around, and has done for many other thousands of thyroid patients.
-I can’t deny that.
+You have to acknowledge that there are risks involved, especially if you don’t follow advice and protocols set by a medical professional for example, but NDT has saved my life when T4-only therapy simply did not work, and has done for many other thousands of thyroid patients.
+I cannot deny that.

 Because of this, I made the difficult decision to self-source my NDT originally as I could not afford to go private, but years later was able to finally get it via private prescription.
 All of the below links follow this journey.

-You can read about my journey on switching from Levothyroxine to NDT, on the links below, where I check in regularly:
+You can read about my journey on switching to NDT, on the links below, where I check in regularly:

 - Starting NDT